turboderp/exllama/README.md

 **2023-05-24**: Added fused rotary embeddings and some minor optimizations.
 13% faster on 7B, 9% on 13B.
 Small improvement on larger models.
 Added best-case scores to benchmark results and some clarification.
 For easier comparisons to other implementations, or whatever.

+**2023-05-27**: Better memory management in CUDA.
+Introduced auto switch between Torch's SDP backend and regular matmul attention with some tweaks.
+Finished CUDA MLP.
+All in all about 10% faster with these updates.